Remember my first post here about Facebook engagement? So much has changed in such little time about how to write a post on Facebook that engages.

 Facebook writing, engagement depression, crazy algorithms turning user news feeds into a mess that seemed impossible for marketers to beat… and some tricks on Facebook writing to try for better reach and conversion.

 What are the rules of Facebook marketing today?
 Facebook algorithms are even crazier now.
 Experts like Jitendra Vaswani come up with alternative ways to stay on top of Facebook algorithms changes, as people don’t come to Facebook for words anymore.
 Our emotional intelligence is growing by leaps and bounds, so emotions are what users want to get from social media networks today.
-It appears that a positive emotional response to your social media content is the engine of your marketing success.
+It appears that a positive emotional response to your social media content is the engine of your marketing success on Facebook and everywhere.

 With that in mind, we can assume that words themselves don’t trigger emotions from people, right?